Could your DNA reveal your Highly Sensitive Personality? Upload raw DNA data to learn more about yourself and genomics science.

 This is based on a device that examines your distinctive psychological trait, usually referred to as the HSP trait.
 This trait has been observed in several species.
 It is believed to have developed as a survival strategy to monitor and thoroughly reflect before acting, rather than acting on gut instinct or just jumping to a conclusion.

 Free online tests are usually the first step that pertains to the measurement of your psychological construct.
-However, keep in mind that the test can’t provide completely accurate assessments of an individual personality trait or components of their neuropsychological state.
+However, keep in mind that the highly sensitive person test can’t provide completely accurate assessments of an individual personality trait or components of their neuropsychological state.

 This means you are part of the 15-20 percent of the population with an unusual but dominant trait.
 HSPs react more intensely to an experience as compared to an average person.
 People with HSP process both positive and negative information more intensely.
 Therefore, they can easily become stunned by outside stimuli such as high-pressure conditions, crowds, and loud noises.